carpentries/carpentrycon/venue.md

 Please check Talbot hotel for their accommodation and child care support: (https://www.talbothotelstillorgan.com/).
 You must be a guest of this hotel to receive this service.

-For any related requests and suggestions please contact the organisers.
+For any related requests and suggestions please contact the organisers (Sher and Fotis).

 ## Special Requirements